gango-anan/funaCourse/README.md

 ## Acknowledgments

-- To make this project a success a lot of sources were used especially google, youtube, css trick website, MDN reference and above all the positive reviews from my standup team, I would like to thank all those who authored the articles I used and a big thank you to my stand up team.
+- I would like to my gratitude to my standup team, my family for the support offered to me while I was working on this project.

 ## 📝 License